libbylee/Sleep-Tracker/README.md

 ## Sleep Tracking Journal

 *Why am I making this?*
+\n
 As a student, it can be hard to get the correct hours of sleep and be able to say definitively how many hours of sleep you've gotten.
 That's why I decided to create a sleep tracker journal, where one can track the hours of sleep they have been getting to stay healthy.
 In addition, I'd be able to log my dreams and rate the quality of sleep I've had.
 Did I wake up in the middle of the night?
 Did I sleep through my alarm?
 Any student will understand the struggle of not being able to sleep well.
-If I am more informed about my own sleep quality, I will be able to make healthier decisions.
+If I am more informed about my own sleep quality, I will also be able to make healthier decisions.

 *My journal will include:*
 - Ability to log the number of hours slept
 - Ability to rate your sleep quality
-- Ability to track your dreams
+- Ability to track your dreams by writing a note
-- Ability to go back on each date and view previous entries
+- Ability to go back and view all entries
-- Ability to add up the total number of hours you've slept/ average hours
+- Ability to see the average sleep rating + number of hours you've slept

 #### My X and Y:
 - X = sleepEntry Y = sleepJournal

 #### What I want to be able to do as a user:

-- As a user, I want to log the total number of hours I've slept for a date
+##### Add multiple sleep entries to a sleep journal:
-- As as user, I want to be able to rate my sleep quality for that day
+*As a user, I want to be able to log multiple sleep entries to my sleep journal over time so that I can track my sleep patterns on different days.*

+##### List all sleep entries in the journal:
-- As a user, I want to be able to log my dreams as a diary entry
+*As a user, I want to be able to view a list of all sleep entries in my sleep journal that I have added so that I can easily review and compare my sleep history.*

-- As a user, I want to go back on each date and view previous entries
+##### Log total hours slept and sleep quality for a specific date:
+*As a user, I want to log the number of hours I slept, rate the quality, as well as add notes of my sleep for a specific date so I can track how well I’m sleeping each night.*

+##### View average sleep hours and quality:
-- As a user, I want to be able to see a summary of the total number of hours/ average hours I've slept
+*As a user, I want to be able to see the average hours I’ve slept and the average sleep quality of my entries, so I can analyze my overall sleep patterns and make adjustments if needed.*